Archiv8/add-gitignore/MIT.md

 ---

-**_This repository contains unofficial packaging for an installation of [ESLint](https://eslint.org) on [Arch Linux](https://www.archlinux.org/).
+**_This repository contains unofficial packaging for an installation of [Add .gitignore](https://github.com/TejasQ/add-gitignore).
 It is not affiliated, authorized, endorsed by, or in other way connected with either Arch Linux or the ESLint project._**

 ---